Our most recent great event was an ALE TRAIL!

 “What’s a CAMRA Ale Trail”, you may ask, “Isn’t it a beer festival?”

 Well there’s one commonality – great real ales and ciders!
-The main difference is we, CAMRA branches, don’t source and serve the beverages in a marquee or large hall – we couldn’t anyway at the moment, national CAMRA sensibly cancelled all face-to-face events before the lockdown and have maintained a rolling 3-month hold until further notice.
+The main difference is we, CAMRA branches, didn’t source and serve the beverages in a marquee or large hall – we couldn’t anyway at the moment, national CAMRA sensibly cancelled all face-to-face events before the lockdown and have maintained a rolling 3-month hold until further notice.

 The Arcade’s a covered shopping parade next to The Three Magnets and close to Garden City Brewery and Crafty’s Beer Shop.
 We’re a relatively small town, but with great variety.